port949/doorways/site/content/blog/marble-vs-granite.md

 ---
-title: Marble vs Granite Countertops Pros and Cons: Cost, Colors, and Care
+title: "Marble vs Granite Countertops Pros and Cons: Cost, Colors, and Care"
 date: 2018-11-04 19:54:37+00:00
-description: Granite or marble countertops - which is best?
+description: "Granite or marble countertops - which is best?
 See what we discovered about these kitchen countertop materials.
-Plus, we reveal the top pros and cons.
+Plus, we reveal the top pros and cons."
 slug: marble-vs-granite

 ---